AlexandreFenyo/net-monitor/README.md

 There are two configuration files for the server side:

 - _log4j.xml_: logging rules file.
+Optionnal.

 # Client API